OCR-D/ocrd_froc/README.md

     information.
 Defaults to the model bundled with ocrd_froc.
    "fast_cocr" [boolean - true]
-    Whether to use optimization steps on the COCR strategy "adaptive_treshold" [number - 95]
+    Whether to use optimization steps on the COCR strategy "adaptive_threshold" [number - 95]
-    Treshold of certitude needed to use SelOCR when using the adaptive strategy
+    Threshold of certitude needed to use SelOCR when using the adaptive strategy
    "font_class_priors" [array - []]
     List of font classes which are known to be present on the data when using the adaptive/SelOCR strategies.
-When this option is specified, every font classes not included will be ignored.
-If 'other' is included in the list, font classification will not be outputted and a generic model will be used for transcriptions.
+If this option is specified, any font classes not included are ignored.
+If 'other' is included in the list, no font classification is output and a generic model is used for transcriptions.
 ```